 So how do we get our shoes from one corner of the globe to another?
 How do we make sure the right styles are in the right place - and at the right time?
-Thanks to our Supply Chain team, around 50 million pairs of our shoes reach the right destination every year - across markets worldwide.
-For Europe & Asia Pacific that works out to be over 500,000 a week, with over 100 lorries carrying our product to customers a week.
+Thanks to our Supply Chain team, around 46 million pairs of our shoes reach the right destination every year - across markets worldwide.

 Our main fully-automated, high-tech distribution centre is based in Street, Somerset.
-It opened for operations in 2005, and is now home to the majority of our 450-strong Supply Chain team.
+It opened for operations in 2005, and is now home to the majority of our Supply Chain team.
 It works around the clock, converting factory orders into customer shipments.
-We also have teams at our Outlet Shopping Distribution Centre in Kendal, plus distribution centre operations in Spain, Malaysia and the USA.
+We also have teams at our Outlet Shopping Distribution Centre in Kendal, plus distribution centre operations in Europe, Asia and the USA.

 As you can imagine, getting the right shoes to the right store is quite a logistical challenge.
 Especially when you consider that we have a number of different sales channels, from online sales to our retail stores to factory shopping outlets.
 Fortunately, this is a team that loves a challenge - and the bigger, the better.

 Can we do things smoother, faster, more efficiently?
-We’re always working on our processes so that we provide even better levels of service, delivery performance and in-store product availability.
-We’ve launched an in-house home delivery service.
-And we’re moving onto a single global system that’ll streamline supply chain and logistics.
-Just some examples of our innovative approach to logistics.
+We’re always working on our processes so that we provide even better levels of service, delivery performance and in-store product availability, and we continue to invest in our systems.

 It’s the job of the Operations Manager to make sure that the vital link-in-the chain, the distribution part of our business, is structured and resourced in the right way, and plays its part in the overall picture efficiently and effectively.
 You’ll have lots of different relationships to manage, internally and externally, in the UK and overseas.

 Your team includes Shift Managers who look after the distribution centre day and night.
 They make sure that all our operational targets are met - or that we go beyond the number of pairs we despatch.
-There’s also a small number of Senior Front Line Managers.
+There’s also a small number of Team Managers.
 They’re on hand to step in for Shift Managers when necessary.

 You’ve got to be quick to react in this job.
 Schedules can - and do - change at a moment’s notice and thinking on your feet is a necessity.
 You’ll need to let teams know of any changes and encourage them to get things moving, when they need to move.